MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-Santa-Gifts/instructions.md

 6. Display the child ID, forename, and surname of everyone who will receive a `Chad Valley Wooden Pizza` from Santa.

-7. Display the forename of everyone who shares your surname and show what gifts they will receive.
+7. Display the ID and forename of everyone who shares your surname and show what gifts they will receive.
 Order the names alphbetically.

 8. Using the `Gift` table, show what you will be getting from Santa.